cardano-foundation/CIPs/CIP-????/README.md

 ### Token metadata indexer

-The CIP-???? token metadata indexer begins with a configuration of the policy IDs for which it will be tracking metadata.
+The CIP-86 token metadata indexer begins with a configuration of the policy IDs for which it will be tracking metadata.
 Optionally, it can be configured to track metadata for all tokens on Cardano.